Car Logos with Bird

 Packard Logo

-These American cars are associated with luxury and high quality.
-The company’s headquarters is located in Detroit (this is Michigan).
-The history of the company is pretty solid.
+These American cars are renowned for their luxury and high quality.
+The headquarters of the company is located in Detroit (this is the state of Michigan).
+The company’s history is quite solid.
 The first cars were produced in 1899.
-The last car was produced in 1956 in Detroit.
-This was a famous concept car, Packard Predictor.
+The last car was released in 1956 in Detroit.
+It was the famous Packard Predictor concept car.

-As the company’s emblem chose the figure of a graceful swan with raised wings.
+As an emblem, the company chose a graceful swan with its wings raised.
 The bird looks very beautiful and elegant.
-The external chic of this swan perfectly conveys the market segment in which the car manufacturer worked.
-One only has to look at its design, and it immediately becomes clear that the company produced cars in the “luxury” segment.
+The external design of this swan, as much as possible, conveys the market segment in which the automaker operates.
+Just look at its design, and it immediately becomes clear that the company produced cars in the “luxury” segment.

 In the context of today’s selection, this logo will undoubtedly be one of the most elegant.